gtlaserbeast/backbase-test/README.md

 ----------
 This project is built using Angularjs(1.5.0) and express(4.15.3).
 Angular's support of two-way data binding and templating trivialized the rendering and updating of the transaction history.
 Layout should allow for side-by-side view of fields/history on most large phones in landscape mode.

+**5/29/2017 UPDATE: I've learned I probably have until Tuesday so further refinements are underway.

 -----------Assignment Info -----------------
 # Backbase Front End Assignment: Make A Transaction